|

 (Sources: CRC Handbook [7],

-The table does not show all of the possible materials which can
+The table does not show all of the possible materials that can

 be used to make conductors at normal temperatures, but it does